gustavo-maurina/calendar/README.md

 ## Flexible month / year

 I began to implement it, but stopped because of the API limitations.
 I tried to clean it up but there might still be some residue of this logic.

+## API key

+It's hardcoded.
+I created a new dump account, therefore, security of the key is not an issue in this particular case and I chose to avoid the overhead of storing and accessing it with a secure approach.